Make sure you understand what this really means and how it may affect your energy costs

 A fair usage policy means that your agreement is only ‘all inclusive’ up to the point where you exceed the fair usage policy.
 The amount may be capped by units of energy used, or the proportion of rent allocated for bills, for example £15 per person per week.
 A landlord/agent can then legally charge you additional rent for your utilities.

-If you do exceed the fair usage policy, the landlord/agent may retain a proportion of your deposit if you have paid one.
+If you do exceed the fair usage policy, the landlord/agent may ask for the additional amount or retain a proportion of your deposit.
 If you have not paid a deposit, the landlord/agent might ask you to pay from the point at which you have gone over the cap or at the end of your tenancy.

 Take control – top tips